bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 Speaker 0: 00:00:14

-Did you know you can find the fan with Shorsnedo on its own RSS feed?
+Did you know you can find the Van Wirdum Sjorsnado on its own RSS feed?

 Speaker 1: 00:00:19